Uthal Tehsil: Geography

 Uthal covers approximately 1,756 square kilometres.
 It shares borders with Bela and Kanraj tehsils to the north and east, Dureji and Sonmiani tehsils, now part of Hub District, to the east and south, while Liari and Lakhra lie to its west.
 The landscape is largely arid and rugged, characterised by hilly terrain, dry riverbeds, and seasonal watercourses.
 Among its key natural features is the Kharari River, which plays a vital role in supporting agriculture and maintaining local biodiversity.

 Climate

 The tehsil experiences an arid climate (Köppen classification: BWh).
 Winters are short and mild, with average daytime temperatures around 16 C, and nighttime lows occasionally dropping to 0 C. Vegetation is xerophytic, consisting of drought-resistant shrubs, scattered trees, and seasonal ground cover adapted to arid conditions.

 Population

 According to 2023 census, Tehsil had 88,933 population living in 14,278 households, 8,456 in rural areas containing 51,862 people and 5,822 in urban areas containing 37,071 people.

 Languages

 In Uthal Tehsil, Balochi is the predominant language, spoken by approximately 65,052 individuals (~73.2%) of the population.
 Other languages include Sindhi (13,614 speakers, ~15.3%), and Brahui (2,377 speakers, ~2.7%) with the remaining population speaking various other languages.
-It is important to note that the Sindhi reported in this context largely refers to Lasi, a distinct local dialect of Sindhi also spoken in the costal districts of Balochistan.
+Sindhi reported in this context largely refers to Lasi, a distinct local dialect of Sindhi also spoken in the costal districts of Balochistan.